Bodily mutilation in film: Blood

-An actor wearing a dead-character costume to represent the aftermath of a gunshot wound stunt, featuring bullet holes and fake blood packets blown open by squibs.
+Aftermath of a bullet hit squib demonstration where several blood packs hidden in the actor's wardrobe blew open "bullet holes", bursting fake blood through and subsequently running down the jacket.

 Fake blood can be made in many different ways.
 One of the cheapest and easiest can be made with varying recipes including corn syrup and food dye.
 For example, in the movie The Evil Dead the makers used a mixture consisting of corn syrup, food colouring, and instant coffee.
 Fake blood is used in nearly every, if not every single, movie that has shown bodily mutilation, be it human or otherwise.
 Some effective uses of fake blood include use of a bullet hit squib, or small explosive device, with a metal plate between the actor and the squib and a packet of fake blood to simulate the blood splatter that would accompany a gunshot for example.
 Another used for fake blood is seen in the movie Martin when the main character cuts the wrist of a girl.
 This trick is accomplished by hiding a syringe or bulb behind the fake weapon and squeezing out the fake blood as the weapon is drawn across the victim.